-SyncBreeze provides the ability to synchronize specific types of files or file groups using one or more flexible file matching rules.
+SyncBreeze provides the ability to synchronize specific types of files or file groups using one or more user-specified file matching rules.

-For example, the user may synchronize all types of documents, images and music files, while skipping all other types of files from the file
+For example, the user can synchronize all types of documents, images and music files, while skipping all other types of files from the file

 synchronization process.
-In order to add one or more file matching rules for a file synchronization command, open the file
+In order to add one or more file matching rules to a file synchronization command, open the file synchronization command dialog,

 select the 'Rules' tab and press the 'Add' button.
 On the 'Rules' dialog select an appropriate rule type and specify all the required parameters.

 During the file synchronization process, SyncBreeze will scan the source and destination directories and apply the specified file matching rules to all

 processed files.
 Files not matching the specified rules will be skipped from the file synchronization process effectively limiting the file synchronization operation to the user-specified files only.